MintedGreen/ktools-ui/README.md

    ```

 2. **ktech Tab (tex → png):**
+   - Select the ktech folder.
+Leava blank will use `ktech` command.
-   - Select the ktech folder and output folder.
+   - Select the output folder.
-   - Select one or more `.tex` files.
+   - Select one or more `.tex` files to convert.
    - (Optional) You can choose if you want to skip if output PNG exists.
    - Click **Convert** to start.
 Click **Cancel** to interrupt.
    ![ktech Tab](img/ktech_tab.png)
 3. **krane Tab (anim → scml):**
    - Select the krane folder.
+Leava blank will use `krane` command.
    - Add one or more animation folders (each folder must include at least one `anim.bin`, one `.tex`, and one `build.bin`).
-   - (Optional) You can choose if you want to skip if output files exists.
+   - (Optional) You can choose if you want to skip if output scml files exists.
    - Click **Convert** to start.
 Click **Cancel** to interrupt.
    ![krane Tab](img/krane_tab.png)
 4. **Crop Tab**
    - Select source folder that contain xml files and png fils.
    - Select output folder.
-   - Enter image names that you want to crop, separated by comma or newline.
+   - Enter image code names that you want to crop.
+Each line has one name.
+   - (Optional) You can choose if you want to skip if output PNG exists.
    - Click **Crop** to start.
+Click **Cancel** to interrupt.
    ![crop Tab](img/crop_tab.png)
 ## Notes
 - The app remembers the last used folders in `ktools_ui_config.ini` in the same directory.